nmsaamgov/nmacudotorg/content/post/training.md

 <img style="width:100%"
 src="/images/brooke-lark-kXQ3J7_2fpc-unsplash.jpg" />

-The education also includes over 400 hours of modern alopathic, or bio-medicine.
+The education also includes over 400 hours of modern allopathic, or biomedicine.
 This allows **acupuncturists** to provide true *primary care* by integrating modern science and traditional wisdom.
 In addition to acupuncture, acupuncturists often prescribe herbal formulas according to *Traditional Chinese Medicine* that have been